Lisa Kron: Career in theatre

 Kron's works are humorous and poignant looks at life by someone who has often described herself an outsider.
 Her experiences as a Jewish woman living in a predominantly Christian Midwestern city or life as a lesbian working in traditional theatre provide rich material for her plays.
 Her reflections from the outside looking in are insightful but not bitter.
 The critic Ben Brantley says of her: "…there is never condescension in her humor.
 It is simply a crucial part of her navigational equipment in finding her way through life's absurd course of non sequiturs."

 She describes her creative process in her usual humorous and self-deprecating way: "I wish I had more of a technique for constructing these things.
 I keep banging my head against the wall until it pops through on the other side…"

 She arrived in New York City in 1984.
 She worked as an office temp and various other jobs while pursuing an acting career.
 Some of her adventures during her early days in New York are chronicled in her play 101 Humiliating Stories.
 She was soon performing at the WOW Café, a creative venue for women in the performing arts in the East Village, Manhattan.

 In 1989 Kron, Maureen Angelos, Dominique Dibbell, Peg Healey and Babs Davy founded the theater company The Five Lesbian Brothers.
 The group writes and performs witty satiric works from a feminist and lesbian perspective.
 "Five Lesbian Brothers was chosen, in part, to refute the perception of lesbian theatre as combative and didactic."
-Their plays have been produced by the New York Theatre Workshop, the Joseph Papp Public Theater, the WOW Café Theatre and others.
+Their plays have been produced by the New York Theatre Workshop, the Public Theater, the WOW Café Theatre and others.
 The Brothers have also toured all over the United States.
 The Brothers have won the Obie Award as well as other awards and have published The Five Lesbian Brothers' Guide to Life and Five Lesbian Brothers Four Plays.